DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/README.md

 # Quick-Start Guide:

+## Auto-Run with Python
+I suggest that you read this file first and run the program as explained here to understand how the COBOL works.
+Once you have tried it, you can read the README in the AutoRun folder to automate the synth.

 ## Audacity:
 Audacity is a crucial piece of software for this project.
 COBOL itself does not have the capability to play back .raw (check the External Software section to get the details of what a .raw file is).
 Because of this built in limitation, you will need external software to play back anything you process or want to process in the synth.